code-iai/iai_boxy/README.md

    * Hit the `square` button on the DS4 controller to release the **soft-run-stop**.
       * the warnings should now cease.
 * Moving Boxy:
    * There are two locks that prevent Boxy from moving, the hard E-Stop and the soft run-stop or kill switch of the DS4 controller.
 You can activate the kill-switch with `cross` and disable (free) it with `square`.
-Even the torso won't move when the soft stop is active
+Even the torso won't move when the soft stop is active.